 Three Depression-era antique toy train sets - Lionel, Marx and Atlas - will be among the hundreds of items auctioned off at Community Missions' antique and fine arts auction on Sunday, Nov.
 10, at the First Presbyterian Church of Youngstown, 100 Church St.

 Viewing will begin at 12:15 p.m., and the auction will start at 1 p.m.

 A 1930s seascape painting by Earle Bailly is another featured auction item.
 Bailly, who exhibited in museums throughout the U.S. and internationally, was born without arms and was famed for holding and wielding brushes in his mouth.

 A local artist, Mary Gross, known for her Native American feather art, has donated a piece to the auction.
 Other featured artists include Ansel Adams, R.C.
 Gorman and Andrew Wyeth.

 Furniture includes mirrors, rocking chairs, a hope chest, lamps, an antique sewing machine, plant stands, a blanket chest/commode, a pegged pine country cupboard, side chairs and wool and Persian rugs.

 Sculptures include a green marble head of a horse and a museum reproduction of a Tang Dynasty horse.
 A large collection of high-fashion purses has been donated for the auction.
-A jewelry table will feature antique as well as contemporary pieces.
+A jewelry table will feature antique and contemporary pieces.